 - Negative events are viewed as permanent.
 This means that you think that the situation at hand will never get better.
 To overcome this perception, you must consider the fact that even a series of negative outcomes doesn’t mean that things will always be bad; rather, there is almost always the possibility that the situation will improve in the future.

-These patterns of thinking can be described based on three key factors which are used in order to categorize people’s attributional style.
+These patterns of thinking can be described based on three key factors that are used in order to categorize people’s attributional style.
 Specifically, these factors are internality/externality, globality/specificity, and stability/instability, and they all determine how people perceive various events in their life:

 - Having an internal attributional style means that you view yourself as the main cause of negative events (“it was all my fault”), while having an external attributional style means that you view the causes of negative events as being related primarily to the circumstances (“it was a problematic situation”).